QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 They distinguish between The Wrath of Man/Satan (persecution) and The Wrath of God (judgment).

-They argue the Church will suffer the wrath of the Antichrist, but will be shielded from the eschatological judgments of God, just as Israel was shielded from the hail and frogs that hit the Egyptians.
+They say the Church will suffer the wrath of the Antichrist, but will be shielded from God's final judgments, just as Israel was shielded from the hail and frogs that hit the Egyptians.

 Pre-Tribulationists ask: "If we go up just to come right back down, what is the point of going up at all?
 Why not just wait on the ground?"